 What to do: Always require a written contract that has everything you want and agree to.
 You and your contractor should sign a final contract that is read by both parties.

 Contractor fraud is especially prevalent after storms, and some contractors will even initiate contact with homeowners long after the storm happened.
 They may use advertisements like flyers and door hangers to solicit the claim.

 What to do: There are some contractors who use this form of advertising and timeliness as an honest, advantageous search for work, but, again, be guarded and ask questions.
 It’s good practice to contact your insurance agent — or claims adjuster if the claim has been submitted — prior to agreeing to work with any contractor.

 What to Do If the Fraud Already Happened

 If you’re faced with contractor fraud, it may be in your best interest to get an attorney.
 They’ll be able to help you with your options and show you how to take the appropriate steps.
 An experienced real estate lawyer or contract attorney are usually your best options to help you.
 You can also contact your insurance agent or the American Family Insurance Special Investigations Unit (SIU), which is available to help protect you against fraud.

 The best way to avoid contractor fraud is by making sure you do diligent research to find a trustworthy source.
 Trust your intuition and make sure you ask the right questions.
-Check out our tips for choosing a contractor after a storm.
-And, talk to your American Family Insurance agent about customizing your homeowners coverage to give you peace of mind that you’re proactively protecting your home from the unexpected.
+And don't forget to talk to your American Family Insurance agent about customizing your homeowners coverage to give you peace of mind that you’re proactively protecting your home from the unexpected.